-With HappyNeuron Pro, you can select exercises for your patients to perform at home and in the clinic.
+With HappyNeuron Pro, you can select exercises for your patients to perform at home and in the clinic based on their therapy goals.
 For example, your patient may tell you: “I have trouble remembering faces and names.
 It’s hard for me to go to family events because I get distracted and overwhelmed seeing people because I don’t remember their names or things about them”.

 What People Say About Our Program

 “[people considering using HappyNeuron Pro] should go for it.
 It’s worth the investment”

 Ruth Mwaura – Clinical Psychologist – Thalia Psychotherapy – Nairobi, Kenya